Use Zoom to support your course

 5. Send students your Zoom information

-If you are using Canvas, share the Zoom Canvas Tool information for Students with your class so they know how to join your meetings.
+If you are using Canvas, share the Get to Know Zoom page from the Hub with your class so they know how to join your meetings.
 Use the Canvas Zoom tool to create and share meetings, or share it somewhere within Canvas.
 It is important not to share Zoom meeting information publicly; if you need to do that, then host a webinar (if you don’t have it, request Zoom webinar feature from UIT).

 Students should not share resources shared within a class outside the class, including links to meetings and recordings.